Aveglia/vAMPirus/docs/HelpDocumentation.md

 ## The Nextflow monitoring screen

-When submitting a launch command to start your vAMPirus run, Nextflow will spit out something that looks like this:
+When submitting a launch command to start your vAMPirus run, Nextflow will spit out something that looks like this (example below from older verions):

         executor >  local (57)
         [8a/75e048] process > Build_database                                  [100%] 1 of 1 ✔